oleeskild/obsidian-digital-garden/README.md

 It's also worth noting that transclusions *do not need* the dg-publish attribute.
 They behave the same as an image.
 If you transclude something into a document, and publish that document, everything that is transcluded in it will be published as if it was part of that note.

 ## Hiding home link
 By default, all notes except the home-note shows a link back to the home-note.
-If you don't want to show this in one of your notes you can set this property in your frontmatter>
+If you want this to be hidden in one of your notes (handy if you simply want to share a single note with someone) you can set this property in your frontmatter:

 ```
 ---